Creativity, Innovation and Entrepreneurship

 These three interlinked subjects are the focus of the multidisciplinary team that makes up the Creativity, Innovation and Entrepreneurship (CIE) research theme.
 Its mission is to contribute, via a cross-disciplinary and holistic research agenda, to the adaptive and renewal capacity of individuals and organisations, to support education for today’s and tomorrow’s employees and businesspeople, to inform policymakers and practitioners, and not only to disseminate findings to stakeholders but also to allow them to enrich the research agenda from the outside in.

 The CIE team is built around a core group of academics from across SBE’s departments and institutes.
-As a research group, it covers a wide range of topics, including individuals’ creative work involvement, creativity-enhancing team and organisational climates, research and development spending choices, innovation networks and alliances, innovation policy design, new business development, social entrepreneurship and family-owned enterprises.
+As a research group, it covers a wide range of topics, including individuals’ creative work involvement, research and development spending choices, innovation networks and alliances, innovation policy design, new business development, digital entrepreneurship, social entrepreneurship and family-owned enterprises.

 Societally relevant research is at the core of the CIE research theme.
-As recognised by supranational initiatives such as the United Nations’ Sustainable Development Goals and the European Union’s Horizon 2020, and initiatives closer to home such as Brainport 2020, CIE-related topics are of major societal importance.
+As recognised by supranational initiatives such as the United Nations’ Sustainable Development Goals and the European Union’s green and digital agenda, CIE-related topics are of major societal importance.
 Academic research will play a key role in ensuring that the changes we are experiencing will bring benefits to businesses and organisations – and to us all.

 In an age of change, maintaining the status quo is no longer an option for most businesses.
 But creative, innovative and entrepreneurial businesses can benefit from the opportunities created by these changes

 Yannick Bammens, leader of the Creativity, Innovation and Entrepreneurship research theme